 However, where the confusion comes in is when you sell the vehicle.
 If you sell it within the state that it is registered, the GVM upgrade continues, as normal.
 If you sell it across state borders though, the GVM upgrade becomes null and void, and the new owner has to go and get it done again (or at least signed off again).

 It might not make much sense, but that’s the ruling at the moment.
-I specifically made enquiries about this when we had the GVM upgrade done on our Isuzu Dmax, as we knew we’d be doing a lap of Australia and if its only compliant in the state you have it fitted, its pretty useless.
+I specifically made enquiries about this when we had the Dmax GVM upgrade completed, as we knew we’d be doing a lap of Australia and if its only compliant in the state you have it fitted, its pretty useless.

 I know that if we sell our Dmax within WA the new owner will walk away with a GVM upgrade and all the fruit, all legal and ready to go.
 If I sell it to someone in Victoria or Tasmania though, the GVM upgrade is basically torn up and thrown away (despite it still being bolted to the vehicle!).